 Bruce C. McDonald Memorial LLM Entrance Award

 Established in memory of Bruce C. McDonald, LLB'63, by friends, colleagues, and co-workers, and awarded annually to support an incoming graduate student in the LLM or PhD program.

 H.R.
 Stuart Ryan Fellowship in Law for Students from the International Commonwealth

 The H.R.
 Stuart Ryan Fellowship in Law is reserved for international students from any Commonwealth country enrolled in a PhD program at Queen’s Law.
 The recipient of this Fellowship may be eligible to receive funding in each of the three years of doctoral study.

 The Michael D. Failes Graduate Fellowship in Labour and Employment Law

-Established in December 2012 by students, friends and colleagues in memory of Michael D. Failes, LLM’86, and awarded on the basis of academic excellence to funding eligible students registered in the School of Graduate Studies as full-time first-year students in the LLM program or full-time students in the PhD program in Law, who have a stated research interest in the area of labour and employment law.
+Established in December 2012 by students, friends and colleagues in memory of Michael D. Failes, LLM’86, and awarded on the basis of academic excellence to funding eligible students registered in the School of Graduate Studies and Postdoctoral Affairs as full-time first-year students in the LLM program or full-time students in the PhD program in Law, who have a stated research interest in the area of labour and employment law.

 The Daniel Soberman PhD Scholarship in Constitutional and Federalism Studies

 Established in March 2012 by Daniel Soberman, LLD’08, and Patricia Soberman, MA’63, in recognition of Daniel’s leadership as Dean, Faculty of Law, in establishing the Faculty of Law’s LLM program in 1969 and awarded to students registered in the School of Graduate Studies and Postdoctoral Affairs full-time in years one through three inclusive of the PhD degree program in Law.
 Recipients must have a demonstrated interest in constitutional law and federalism studies.

 The Eric W. Cross Fellowship in Law